googleforgames/agones/site/content/en/docs/Reference/fleet.md

 and [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) to your resource.
 This is a very common pattern in the Kubernetes ecosystem.

+The length of the `name` field of the fleet should be at most 63 characters.

 The `spec` field is the actual `Fleet` specification and it is composed as follow:

 - `replicas` is the number of `GameServers` to keep Ready or Allocated in this Fleet